XigmaNAS

-XigmaNAS is network-attached storage (NAS) server software with a dedicated management web interface (written in PHP).
-It is free software under the terms of the Simplified BSD license.

-XigmaNAS is a continuation of the original FreeNAS code, which was developed between 2005 and late 2011.
+XigmaNAS is an open-source Network-attached storage (NAS) server software with a dedicated management web interface.
+It is a continuation of the original FreeNAS code, which was developed between 2005 and late 2011.
 It was released under the name NAS4Free on 22 March 2012.
 The name was changed to XigmaNAS in July 2018.
-On SourceForge, it was elected “'Community Choice' Project of the Month” twice, in August 2015 and March 2017.
+On SourceForge, it was elected "'Community Choice' Project of the Month" twice, in August 2015 and March 2017.

 Technology

 XigmaNAS is an embedded open-source NAS software distribution based on the latest release of FreeBSD.
-It developed from original FreeNAS 7 code and updated to work with the current latest FreeBSD releases.
-However, "XigmaNAS preserves FreeNAS’s original m0n0wall/PHP architecture and introduces experimental support for the ARM architecture."
+It is free software under the terms of the Simplified BSD license.
+It was developed from the original FreeNAS 7 code and updated to work with current FreeBSD releases while preserving FreeNAS's original m0n0wall/PHP architecture and introducing experimental support for the ARM architecture.

 XigmaNAS supports sharing across Windows, Apple, and UNIX-like systems.
-It includes ZFS v5000, Software RAID (0,1,5), disk encryption, S.M.A.R.T. and email reports etc., with the following protocols: SMB, Samba Active Directory Domain Controller AD, FTP, NFS, TFTP, AFP, rsync, Unison (file synchronizer), iSCSI (initiator and target), HAST, CARP, Bridge, UPnP, and BitTorrent.
-All of this is configurable by its web interface.
+It includes ZFS v5000, Software RAID (0,1,5), disk encryption, S.M.A.R.T., and email reports etc., with the following protocols: SMB, Samba Active Directory Domain Controller AD, FTP, NFS, TFTP, AFP, rsync, Unison (file synchronizer), iSCSI (initiator and target), HAST, CARP, Bridge, UPnP, and BitTorrent.
+All of this is configurable through its web interface.